Autosomal dominant intellectual disability-craniofacial anomalies-cardiac defects syndrome: Facial

 Less common symptoms include craniosynostosis, autism, sleep disturbance, epilepsy, recurrent viral infections.

-Complications

-Children with the disorder can often have various complications if the disorder goes unnoticed and untreated, for example, the cardiac defects can result in health problems and often, death, the behavioural problems can lead to an unstable (if it is existing) social life, low self esteem, and depression, the ocular problems can result in visual impairment, etc.

 Causes

 This condition is caused by heterozygous mutations in the KAT6A gene, in chromosome 8.
 These mutations are often sporadic, and are either frameshift, missense, and nonsense.

 Diagnosis

 Diagnosis of the disorder is established by gene sequencing.

 Treatment

-Treatment is done on the symptoms the condition causes, a few examples would include therapy sessions for the behavioral problems, corrective surgery for the cardiac defects, etc.

 Epidemiology

 According to OMIM, 78 cases have been described in medical literature.